* What's the basic goal here?

 Second, local economic growth needs to occur in the long term, not just in the short term.
 By providing data about what projects can be undertaken with minimal biodiversity impact, or even just a lesser biodiversity impact, the NHCDC can help ensure that the resource base is not wasted on short term projects which in the long term will create significant problems.

 Third, data about present and potential economic uses of elements is collected along with the other life history information.
 These include medicinal, industrial, and agricultural uses.
-Coupling this data with actual occurrence data in the country may lead to sound ways to exploit these resources on a sustainable basis.
+Coupling this data with actual occurrence data in the jurisdiction may lead to sound ways to exploit these resources on a sustainable basis.

 * How does the NHCDC aid resource management?